 GeneCards Summary for OPN1MW2 Gene

 OPN1MW2 (Opsin 1 (Cone Pigments), Medium-Wave-Sensitive 2) is a Protein Coding gene.
 Diseases associated with OPN1MW2 include blue cone monochromacy and achromatopsia.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+Among its related pathways are Signaling by GPCR and Infectious disease.
 GO annotations related to this gene include G-protein coupled receptor activity and photoreceptor activity.
 An important paralog of this gene is OPN1SW.

 UniProtKB/Swiss-Prot for OPN1MW2 Gene

 Visual pigments are the light-absorbing molecules that mediate vision.
 They consist of an apoprotein, opsin, covalently linked to cis-retinal.